 Isle of Man: Business Environment

-The Isle of Man is a well regulated offshore jurisdiction with a sophisticated professional infrastructure benefiting from an open-door immigration policy.
+The Isle of Man is a well-regulated offshore jurisdiction that has a sophisticated professional infrastructure and benefits from an open-door immigration policy.
 This means that Manx enterprises can recruit good people - something which has become increasingly difficult in the Channel Islands.

 The legal market is dominated by the two largest firms and one large London practice has a local office.
-Its main attraction as an offshore jurisidction must be its highly developed system of client protection ranging from mandatory professional indemnity insurance for law and accountacy firms, to the Depositor Compensation Scheme for bank depositors and the Collective Investment Schemes (Compensation) Regulations 1988 providing for the establishment of a Compensation Fund for investors.
+Its main attraction as an offshore jurisdiction is its highly developed system of client protection, ranging from mandatory professional indemnity insurance for law and accountancy firms to the depositor compensation scheme for bank depositors; the Collective Investment Schemes (Compensation) Regulations 1988 provide for the establishment of a compensation fund for investors.

-Furthermore, the Island has designated territory status under the UK Financial Services Act 1986.
+Furthermore, the Isle of Man has ‘designated territory’ status under the UK Financial Services Act 1986.
 New legislation is also envisaged for the licensing of 'corporate service providers'.
-Such a level of client protection and regulation has made the Isle of Man an attractive jurisdiction for the investor by attracting top of the range professional firms.
+Such a level of client protection and regulation has made the island an attractive jurisdiction for the investor by attracting top of the range professional firms.

 Lawyers are not permitted to work on a contingency fee basis.
-Partners' time is usually charged at GBP225-275 per hour.
-Other fee earners are charged at from GBP50-150 dependent on the work type.
+Partners' time is usually charged at GB£225-275 per hour.
+Other fee earners are charged at from £50-£150 dependent on the type of work.